 In foods and in manufacturing, rose hips are used for tea, jam, soup, and as a natural source of vitamin C.

 Some people use rose hip as a source of vitamin C. It is true that fresh rose hip contains vitamin C. But processing and drying of the plant destroys most of the vitamin C.

 - Obesity.
-Some research shows that taking rose hips powder mixed with apple juice does not affect weight or blood sugar levels in the body in people who are obese.
+Some research shows that taking rose hips powder mixed with apple juice does not affect weight or blood sugar levels in people who are obese.
 However, rose hip might modestly reduce cholesterol and blood pressure in obese people.

 - Rheumatoid arthritis.
-There is preliminary research showing that taking a specific rose hip product (LitoZin/i-flex, HybenVital, Denmark) by mouth might improve some symptoms of rheumatoid arthritis.
+Early research shows that taking a specific rose hip product (LitoZin/i-flex, HybenVital, Denmark) by mouth improves some symptoms of rheumatoid arthritis.

 - Preventing and treating colds.

 - Stomach irritations.

 Rose hip is LIKELY SAFE for adults when taken by mouth appropriately.
 Rose hip is POSSIBLY SAFE when applied to the skin appropriately, short-term.